BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 # The workshop

-The workshop was attended by 16 in-person participants and several online contributors, with two presenters and three additional attendees joining remotely.
+The workshop welcomed 16 in-person participants and several online contributors, with two presenters and three additional attendees joining remotely.
 The participants represented a diverse set of organisations, including universities (Karolinska Institutet, Leiden University, Maastricht University, Palacký University Olomouc, University of Eastern Finland, and University of Birmingham), as well as research institutes (TNO, EU-JRC, RIVM).
 Additionally, representatives from regulatory bodies and various ELIXIR Platforms participated.
-Furthermore, in preparation to the workshop to set the stage, several ongoing toxicology research projects and initiatives were contacted to identify data-related challenges, and these were also represented at the workshop.
-These included VHP4Safety (vhp4safety.nl) [@VHP4Safety2024], PARC (eu-parc.eu), RISK-HUNT3R (risk-hunt3r.eu), NanoSafetyCluster (nanosafetycluster.eu), HARMLESS (harmless-project.eu), SbD4Nano (sbd4nano.eu), PINK (pink-project.eu), and SysBioToP-Moving.
+Furthermore, in preparation to the workshop to set the stage, multiple ongoing toxicology research projects and initiatives were contacted to identify data-related challenges, and these were also represented at the workshop.
+These included VHP4Safety (vhp4safety.nl) [@VHP4Safety2024], PARC, RISK-HUNT3R (risk-hunt3r.eu), NanoSafetyCluster (nanosafetycluster.eu), HARMLESS (harmless-project.eu), SbD4Nano (sbd4nano.eu), PINK (pink-project.eu), and SysBioToP-Moving.
 This mix of projects contributed to the focus of the workshop by bringing in ongoing data challenges and solutions, helping to guide discussions on FAIRification in toxicology.